May 2019 Lawn Diary

 A trying April!

 Soil temperature is one of the main factors influencing growth and seed germination.
 Air temperature is important to us but for grass, soil temperature, from the surface to 4" down is the important bit and where seeds and roots lie.
 Temperature controls germination of seeds, uptake and response to fertiliser and therefore growth.
-Many of you will have done fewer cuts than normal in April which is typical of a slow cold start, but this also means the grass has less need for fertiliser therefore taking longer to green up and seed has poor germination rates.
+Many of you will have done fewer cuts than normal in early April which is typical of a slow cold start, but this also means the grass has less need for fertiliser therefore taking longer to green up and seed has poor germination rates.

 May Forecast courtesy of the Met Office: